Water Industry Talent Shortage Increases Demand for Outsourced Solutions

 Looking to the future of water and wastewater treatment

 Without a sufficient workforce, industry will be challenged to maintain operational and quality standards of their water and wastewater plants.
-A services solution provider like SUEZ WTS, can provide a variety of water and wastewater treatment agreements through supplemental support like SUEZ’s OnBoard service or a flexible operational outsourcing contract like the one implemented at RWEn Power.
+A services solution provider like Veolia, can provide a variety of water and wastewater treatment agreements through supplemental support like Veolia’s OnBoard service or a flexible operational outsourcing contract like the one implemented at RWEn Power.
 These services agreements improve water/wastewater plant performance, reduce costs, and allow the customer to focus on their core capabilities.
-To learn more about how SUEZ WTS can support your plant, visit our Water & Wastewater Service Programs page.
+To learn more about how Veolia can support your plant, visit our Water & Wastewater Service Programs page.

-*Trademark of SUEZ; may be registered in one or more countries.
+*Trademark of Veolia; may be registered in one or more countries.